 I arrived without any Uzbek som and leaving the plane, I did not pass through the main airport terminal building, so did not pass any cash machines, so I was negotiating in tenge.
 There were a lot of aggressive drivers competing for my business.
 One kept on grabbing my suitcase and when I chose a different driver, he became very aggressive to my driver.

-The hotel room I though I had booked was not booked so I had to go online and sort out accommodation.
+The hotel room I thought I had booked was not booked so I had to go online and sort out accommodation.

 In the evening, I went for a long walk and explored the pedestrianised streets where they were celebrating Women's Day.